rjdmoore/fictrac/README.md

 ### Running FicTrac

-Once you have configured FicTrac for your setup, you may run FicTrac simply by opening a terminal in the FicTrac source folder and typing:
+Once you have configured FicTrac for your setup, you may run FicTrac simply by opening a terminal in the FicTrac project folder and typing:

 #### Windows
 ```